Lawyers for allegations of revenge porn

 The increasing use of the internet and smart phones in the last decade saw a rise in this kind of behaviour and so in April 2015 the Criminal Justice and Courts Act (CJCA) 2015 created the specific offence of ‘revenge porn’.
 It became an offence to ‘disclose private sexual photographs and films; without the permission of the individual who appears in the photograph or film; with intent to cause distress.’

 Defendants accused of this kind of behaviour were previously charged under the Malicious Communications Act of 1988 or the Communications Act 2003.
-However, since CJCA 2015 it is far more likely that those uploading ‘revenge porn’ will be charged under the new law.
+However, since the new Act was introduced in 2015, it is far more likely that those uploading ‘revenge porn’ will be charged under the new law.

 ‘Revenge porn’ offences are occasionally considered part of a campaign of harassment and so may be charged alongside an offence under the Protection from Harassment Act 1997.